 If family members might work together due to a transfer or promotion, the Company will attempt to transfer the employee to another available position for which the employee is qualified.
-If you are aware or are involved in any conflict of interest as noted above you must disclose all potential conflicts to your manager and/or the Human Resources Department immediately to ensure the Company can take appropriate measures to protect you and the company.

 Employees who become immediate family members or establish a romantic relationship may continue employment in their current position as long as it does not involve one of the conditions above.
 Should one of the conditions occur the Company will attempt to transfer one of the employees to an available position for which the employee is qualified.
 If a transfer is not feasible, the employees will be permitted to determine which of them will resign.
 If the employees cannot make a decision, C.H.
 Robinson will decide who will remain employed.